Sajid Javid offers alternative to Oxbridge elite

 He became the first home secretary from an ethnic minority background when he was appointed in April 2018.

-Mr Javid signalled his leadership ambitions by arguing that he wanted the Tories to be the party of social mobility.
+Mr Javid, 49, signalled his leadership ambitions by arguing that he wanted the Tories to be the party of social mobility.

 During the campaign, he has highlighted his education at state school and Exeter University, in contrast with his rivals’ time at public school or Oxbridge.